Introduction to Plain Text Workflows and Sustainable Publishing

 Websites of more than a single page of text tend to be technically complex and require an infrastructure of data storage, internet connections, web addresses, some content management system (cms), and databases that rarely come for free and without the need of maintenance.
 In addition, contemporary dynamic websites are almost impossible to archive or download in their entirety.
 To reduce complexity and the number of technologies, we suggest using static, self-contained websites without a content management system and no database.

-• jekyll: Jekyll is currently one of the most popular open tools to generate “dynamic” static, self-contained websites from plain text files containing MarkDown and Yaml, using nothing but HTML and CSS and nested files and folders.
-These can either be hosted online or distributed on a USB key.
+- jekyll: Jekyll is currently one of the most popular open tools to generate “dynamic” static, self-contained websites from plain text files containing MarkDown and Yaml, using nothing but

-• GitHub pages: There are, of course, plenty of open, free or commercial providers to host your website.
+and nested files and folders.
+These can either be hosted online or distributed on a USB key. - GitHub pages: There are, of course, plenty of open, free or commercial providers to host your website.
 But having already signed up to GitHub and keeping all our texts in a GitHub repository, it is worthwhile to look at GitHub pages, which provide free hosting of version-controlled content and supports jekyll out of the box.
 This means one can directly publish Markdown-formatted plain text files through GitHub pages and jekyll.

 Challenges: